 - Hide and seek.
 As you are talking to your dog, try hiding a short distance away and allow them to find you.
 Give them a lot of praise when they do.
 You have to do this at their pace and make sure that there are no hazards that could hurt them.

 - Treadmill.
 This is a fun and safe way for your pooch to get some exercise with no danger of bumping into anything and hurting themselves.
 There are special canine treadmills available but you can also train your dog to use a regular, human treadmill.
-Just make sure that you start off very slowly and build up gradually.
+Just be sure that you start off very slowly and build up gradually.

 Q: How Can I Encourage My Blind Dog to Play with Toys?

-A: Dogs that become blind gradually have time to make the adjustment but dogs that lose their sight overnight have a bigger challenge.
+Dogs that become blind gradually have time to make the adjustment but dogs that lose their sight overnight have a bigger challenge.
 You will need to step in and teach them how to play with the toys.
 You can start by moving the toy around at your dog’s level and perhaps brushing it across their paws.
 Limit playtime to an enclosed, safe area using barriers or a pen.
 This will make sure that your dog can pursue and seek out the toy using their other senses without danger of hurting themselves.
 Be patient and let your dog adjust gradually.

 Q: What kind of toys are safe for my blind dog?

-You need to take care when choosing the size of toy for your breed.
+You need to take care when choosing the size of the toy for your breed.
 If your dog could get the whole toy in their mouth, then it is not safe from them.

 Q: How can I play with a blind dog?

 Games with a blind dog can be a lot of fun.
 Start off in an enclosed space that your pooch can become familiar with and that is safe.
 Introduce scented toys or those that make noise or have an interesting texture.
 Introduce these gradually to your pooch by holding them close.
 Then slowly move them away and encourage your dog to interact with them or to go hunting for them.
 Treat-dispensing toys are also a great way to get started because they will attract your dog’s attention with ease.